PavanRangani/docs/docs/prd/banking/banking.md

 - Can be deleted any time.
 On click opens delete confirmation dialog.
 - If bank account is linked as `EFTPS` with any `Tax return`, delete is not allowed
 - Same way if Bank account is linked with any Insurance, delete is not allowed
+- If any `Checking` type bank account is linked to the Investor, banking account won’t be deleted.
+System shows a proper message in delete not possible dialog.

 #### UI Requirement